 depeperwinkel

-The berry is quite small, just like the berry of the andaliman and, just like the andaliman, is harvested by hand.
-No easy task, because the branches of the Zanthoxylum have venomous thorns.
-The berries grow in smaller clusters that manifest themselves as 'mini star anise' when dried.
-Each berry contains one seed.
+The berry is quite small, like that of the andaliman, and, like the andaliman, is harvested by hand.
+No easy feat, as the branches of the Zanthoxylum have vicious spines.
+The berries grow in smaller clusters that, when dried, resemble "mini star anise."
+Each berry contains a single seed.

 We also have a Vietnamese version of the same plant.